-White sturgeon: Lake Wallula, the 64-mile reservoir from McNary Dam to Priest Rapids Dam, is open for harvest of sturgeon through July 31.
-Lake Umatilla, which extends from John Day Dam upriver to McNary Dam, is also open for harvest of sturgeon and is expected to remain open through at least the end of March.
-In both areas, anglers may retain only those white sturgeon that measure between 43 inches and 54 inches when measured from the tip of their snout to the fork of their tail.
+White sturgeon: Lake Wallula, the 64-mile reservoir from McNary Dam to Priest Rapids Dam, is open for the harvest of sturgeon through July 31.
+Lake Umatilla, which extends from John Day Dam upriver to McNary Dam, is also open for sturgeon.
+This year’s quota in Lake Umatilla is 105 fish.
+The fishery will remain open until the quota is reached.
+Anglers may retain only those white sturgeon that measure between 43 inches and 54 inches when measured from the tip of their snout to the fork of their tail.

-Walleye: Some of the year’s biggest walleye are caught in the spring.
+Walleye: Some of the year’s biggest walleye are caught in the Columbia River in the late winter/early spring.
 These fish are now preparing to spawn and are nearing their highest weight of the year.
-Once commonly caught in Lake Umatilla below McNary Dam, walleye are now routinely caught above McNary Dam in Lake Wallula, including the lower Snake River and the Hanford Reach.
+Walleye are routinely caught this time of year in both Lake Wallulaand Lake Umatilla.

-Apply for a multiple-season tag: Deer and elk hunters have until March 31 to enter their names into the drawing for a 2017 multiple-season tag, which can greatly increase the opportunity for success in the field.
-WDFW will hold the drawing in mid-April, randomly selecting names for 8,500 multiple-season deer tags and 1,000 multiple season elk tags.
+Apply for a multiple-season tag: Deer and elk hunters have until March 31 to enter their names into the drawing for a 2018 multiple-season tag, which can greatly increase the opportunity for success in the field.

 Migrating waterfowl continue to increase in number on the Columbia and Snake Rivers and local wetlands.
 Many Canada geese – along with mallards, pintails, and other ducks – are concentrated on WDFW’s Sunnyside-Snake River Wildlife Area and federal refuges, including McNary and Umatilla.